Kpodov/SwiftyBones/README.md

 ```
 swiftc -o myexec main.swift tempSensor.swift SwiftyBones/SwiftyBonesCommon.swift SwiftyBones/SwiftyBonesDigitalGPIO.swift
 ```
 therefore I wrote a script that would search the current directory and all subdirectories for all files that have the .swift extension and then build a swift compiler command that would contain all of the files it found.
-The script does take a single optional command line argument that would be the name of the executable file if everything successfully compiled.
+The script takes a single optional command line argument that would be the name of the executable file if everything successfully compiled.
 You would use this script like this:
 ```
 ./swiftybuild.sh
 or
 ./swiftybuild.sh myexec
 ```

-The output from the first command would be an executable file named myexec if everything compiled successfully.
-The second command would generate an executable named myexec if everything compiled successfully.
+The output from the first command would be an executable file named _main_ if everything compiled successfully.
+The second command would generate an executable named _myexec_ if everything compiled successfully.

 ##Examples Directory